rustyrussell/lightning-rfc-old/bolts/02-wire-protocol.md

 ## 3.4.
 Updating Fees: update_fee

-An `update_fee` message is used for a node to specify the fee for its next commitment transaction.
+An `update_fee` message is used for a node to specify the fee for *its own* next commitment transaction, but use the same mechanism as other
+updates: apply to the remote commitment first, then the local commitment upon acknowledgement.
+Thus fee changes only have an effect when they are applied from the unacked queue.

 A node SHOULD track bitcoin fees independently, and SHOULD send an `update_fee` message whenever they change significantly.
 It MAY